DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 same array will bre created later, so the memory suffered basically nothing.

 This happens once per load of data, so the time spent here is mostly negligible (unless loading a massive file).

+### Couplebreak API

+A small API was also created to help users work with couplebreak.
+All functions provide a read-like functionality, so no writes to any variable are done.
+They are as follows:
+- *couplebreak_get_origin*: returns the origin entry of a couplebreak entry
+- *couplebreak_origin_id_to_flag_pos*: returns a flag position in the stream's couplebreak flag variable
+- *couplebreak_id_to_flag_pos*: returns a flag position based on the couplebreak event Id
+- *flag_pos_to_couplebreak_id*: returns a couplebreak event Id based on the flag position
+- *is_couplebreak_event*: returns whether or not the event entry given is a couplebreak event
+- *get_couplebreak_event_name*: returns a couplebreak event's name

+There are also macros with values relevant to couplebreak, namely the couplebreak event Ids and flag positions.
+These could have been static const variables, but macros can be used in switch statements, making for prettier code.

 ### Data stream API